WWW2022-2519/Semi-supervised-Anomaly-Detection-with-Contamination-resilience-and-Incremental-Training/README.md

+**Response to Reviewer 3 [Q1]: The theoretical analyses about why our method is not affected by low base-rate.**

-we supply the derivation process of our method to show that our method has no intersection with low base-rate fallacy.
+Thanks for your comment on this problem.
+We learn much from your comment and the recommended paper.
+In the following, we first explain why the **base-rate fallacy** considered in Axelsson’s TISSEC 2002 paper often occurs in **supervised and Bayes theory based methods**.
+We then discuss why our method is not affected by low base-rate.
+Finally, we supply the derivation process of our method to show that our method has no intersection with low base-rate fallacy.

 **(1) Base-rate fallacy**